sdaps/sdaps-class/sphinx/sdapsbase.rst

-text                Text to overlay over the checkmark using a minipage (default: `none`) text_align          The minipage alignment of the overlay (default: `c`) text_padding        The minipages padding from the outside border of the box (default: `2bp`) writepos            Whether to output metadata (default: `false`, but set e.g. by sdapsclassic) ellipse             Pass as a short form for `form=ellipse` box                 Pass as a short form for `form=box`
+text                Text to overlay over the checkmark using a minipage (default: `none`) text_align          The minipage alignment of the overlay (default: `c`) text_padding        The minipages padding from the outside border of the box (default: `2bp`) ellipse             Pass as a short form for `form=ellipse` box                 Pass as a short form for `form=box`
 =================== ===================================================================